List of foreign electoral interventions: 1953 election (by United States)

 The United States Government, including the Central Intelligence Agency, had a strong influence on the 1953 elections, and candidates in the election fiercely competed with each other for U.S. support.
 CIA agent Edward Lansdale purportedly ran the successful 1953 presidential campaign of Ramon Magsaysay.

 2016 election (by China)

-Former Foreign Secretary Albert del Rosario, alleged the Chinese officials in February 2019 bragged about having influenced the 2016 presidential elections to favor President Rodrigo Duterte.
-Duterte said the accusation is false, remarking that he did not need help from any foreign country to secure votes needed to win the elections.
+Former Foreign Affairs Secretary Albert del Rosario alleged that Chinese officials in February 2019 boasted of influencing the 2016 presidential election to favor President Rodrigo Duterte.
+Duterte said the allegation is false, noting that he did not need the help of any foreign country to secure the votes needed to win the election.